sajith/pce/README.md

 In this project, links are set to be binary variables which means if a link is selected, the corresponding variable is 1, if a link is not selected, the variable is 0.

-The object function will be the sum of cost of all selected links.
+The objective function will be the sum of cost of all selected links.

 ## Constrained Shortest Path (CSP)